 'Fighting to prove we're British'

-Remi, Sharon and Leonardo are all struggling to secure their lives in the UK after learning they're not legally British.
+These three people are struggling to secure their lives in the UK after learning they're not legally British.

-Changes to UK law over the past 40 years have meant the legal status of thousands of people is unknown, and that some British-born people can be threatened with deportation and left unable to work.

-The BBC's Fahima Abdulrahman has been speaking to people who say they are British but are fighting for proof.

 -